Aembit/terraform-provider-aembit/docs/resources/trust_provider.md

 Optional:

 - `actor` (String) The GitHub Actor which initiated the GitHub Action.
+- `actors` (Set of String) The set of accepted GitHub ID Token Actors which initiated the GitHub Action.
+Used only for cases where multiple GitHub ID Token Actors can be matched.
+- `repositories` (Set of String) The set of accepted GitHub ID Token Repositories which initiated the GitHub Action.
+Used only for cases where multiple GitHub ID Token Repositories can be matched.
 - `repository` (String) The GitHub Repository associated with the GitHub Action ID Token.
 - `workflow` (String) The GitHub Workflow execution associated with the GitHub Action ID Token.
+- `workflows` (Set of String) The set of accepted GitHub ID Token Workflows which initiated the GitHub Action.
+Used only for cases where multiple GitHub ID Token Workflows can be matched.

 <a id="nestedatt--gitlab_job"></a>